-The researchers also found that the allocation rules for PNA’s VDS could further reduce the burden on each member government of future MPA designations.
+The researchers also found that the allocation rules for PNA’s VDS could further reduce the burden on each member country of future MPA designations.
 Currently, allocations are based on two factors.
-Fishing effort, or how much fish is actually caught, accounts for 60 percent of allocation and is based on each country’s average over the past 7 years, while biomass—how much fish is estimated to be in a country’s exclusive economic zone (EEZ)— accounts for the other 40 percent and is based on the past 10 years’ average.
+Fishing effort, within a country, accounts for 60 percent of the allocation and is based on each country’s average over the past 7 years, while biomass—how many actual fish are estimated to be in a country’s exclusive economic zone (EEZ)— accounts for the other 40 percent and is based on the past 10 years’ average.
+The parties, however, have the ability to change how they weigh each of these two factors.

-Under the current structure, MPA designation will reduce a country’s allocation of vessel-days over time, as fewer boats purchase fishing rights in its EEZ.
-However, basing allocation primarily, or even solely, on biomass would significantly avoid costs of the conservation action, in some cases by as much as 99 percent.
+Under the current allocation structure, large MPAs will reduce a country’s allocation of vessel-days over time, as fewer boats purchase fishing rights in its EEZ.
+However, basing the allocation primarily, or even solely, on biomass would significantly reduce the costs of the conservation action, in some cases by as much as 99 percent.

 Next steps

-“Overlaying conservation interventions and existing management schemes must be accompanied by similar dialogue and international cooperation, so that the benefits of conservation are captured by those incurring the costs,” Lynham says.

 With a growing number of countries looking to establish large MPAs to achieve conservation goals, the results of this study provide insight into how to more equitably distribute the costs of conservation amongst all parties receiving the benefits.

+“MPAs provide lots of benefits, including to fisheries, through the spillover of fish and the protection of spawning grounds: our analysis shows how well-designed markets can reward governments that provide these benefits and ensure that large MPAs are a win-win for all parties involved,” Lynham says.

 Jim Palardy directs research projects for The Pew Charitable Trusts’ conservation science initiative.